EvanHahn/evanhahn-dot-com/projects/index.md

 Job experiences
 ===============

+I currently work at [Airtable](https://airtable.com) which is rad.
+Go take a look at the product—it was really cool before I joined and I'm honored I get to work on it!

-I start my next job soon, but I'm currently taking some sweet time off.
-I've had some other jobs in the past, though.
+I've had some other jobs in the past, too.
 In reverse chronological order:

 * [Braintree](https://www.braintreepayments.com/) lets developers easily accept payments.
 I was on the [Contextual Commerce](https://www.braintreepayments.com/products/contextual-commerce) team where I did a lot of Clojure and Ruby.
 Before that, I spent a lot of time building Braintree's SDKs.
 Perhaps the biggest project I've worked on so far is [Hosted Fields](https://www.braintreepayments.com/features/hosted-fields), a fancy way to accept credit cards on a webpage.
 It's a lot of fun!